AshesBeneath/Dasogl/README.md

 * Chooses randomly available tank models in the server (default one or the one appears in the trailer from The Sacrifice 1st chapter.)
 * Notifies and plays sound upon tank spawn.
 (To help players who turn off/lower music volume for better hearing infected.)
 ### Toxic Taunting Bots (l4d2_toxic_bots)
-* Bots can now taunt, cry via chat.
+* Bots can now be salty via chat.
-* Several conditions can trigger every bot in the game. (ex. survivor is incapacitated, saferoom door closed, hit by tank rock, etc.)
+* Several conditions can trigger every bot in the game. (ex. survivor is incapacitated, saferoom door closed, hit by tank rock, caught by AI special infected etc.)
 * Requires Tabun's l4d2_skill_detect plugin.
 ### Match Vote
 * Fetched [Sir's version](https://github.com/SirPlease/SirCoding/blob/master/PublicSourceSP/Old%20(2014%20and%20Earlier)/match_vote.sp)